 The Water Authority's performance in this measure was below the median range since the Water Authority began measuring its performance in 2005.
-Since 2005, the Water Authority's performance in this measure has improved every year with a dramatic drop in 2009 - a 76% decrease from 2008.
+Since 2006, the Water Authority's performance in this measure has improved every year with a 89% decrease in injury hours over the last eight years.
 From past policy objectives, the Water Authority has developed safe work incentives and routine employee safety training.
 In addition, the Water Authority improved its Light Duty Program in order to get workers back to the job safely.
 This new process has provided a clearer understanding on what needs to take place when an injury occurs including the documentation, payroll coding and expectation and assignment of the employee.
 In 2009, the Water Authority awarded its employees with a \$500 incentive payment, taxes paid, and in 2010, employees received \$300 for meeting injury reduction goals.
 However, the Water Authority did not meet its FY11 goal due to several long-term injuries, but the utility did meet its FY12, FY13 and FY14 goals and awarded its employees with a \$300 incentive payment.
-A policy objective for FY15 is to reduce injury hours to 2,750 hours or less to improve productivity and reliability of services provided by employees; the goal is connected with a \$300 per employee safety incentive program.
+A policy objective for FY16 is to reduce injury hours to 2,750 hours or less to improve productivity and reliability of services provided by employees; the goal is connected with a \$300 per employee safety incentive program.